 - She navigates herself into menus she can't get out off anymore.

 - She has broken buttons because she pushes them so hard.

 - She only uses three channels : 1, 3 & 7.

 - When pushing a key for too long, the TV interprets it as a new key: so 7 becomes 77.

 We can do better:

 University of Victoria tackled the same problem in another way.
 They're replacing the IR transmission by RF transmission.
 The downside is that you need to hook up extra hardware to the TV-set.
 You have to stick an IR transmitter to the IR receiver of the TV set.
 This disables operation of the original TV remote.
 You have to be sure that it keeps stuck in the correct spot.
 It might fall off when someone cleans the TV.
 It makes the mess of wires often found behind a TV set only worse.
-The RF receiver must be turned on all the time.
+The RF receiver must be on all the time, wasting power.

 Proposing the following:

 - Bright color will make it easy to find.